 Some studies have shown a negative association between the cups of coffee people drink and their risk of heart failure, according to a February 2021 review in Circulation: Heart Failure.
-When compared to people who drank no coffee, those who had one cup per day had a 5 to 12 percent drop in heart failure risk, while those who drank two cups had a 30 percent lower risk.
+When compared to people who drank no coffee, those who had 1 cup per day had a 5 to 12 percent drop in heart failure risk, while those who sipped 2 cups had a 30 percent lower risk.

 Interestingly, decaf coffee doesn't offer the same benefits.
 In fact, drinking decaf coffee increases the risk of heart disease, according to results published in the same study.